mtiller-jh/Runlit/README.md

 - Generating Markdown for use with [`slidev`](https://sli.dev)
 - Use with any other static site generator that accepts Markdown

+## Important Notes

-**NB** These instructions assume you are using Julia v1.12 which, at this time, has not yet been released.
+These instructions assume you are using Julia v1.12 which, at this time, has not yet been released.
 So until Julia v1.12 is released, you'll need to use `juliaup` to first include the nightly builds with `juliaup add nightly` and then when you run `julia`, invoke it with `julia +nightly`.

-Also note...`Runlit` must be installed in your projects environment (whatever that is) along with any other dependencies you might have.
+Also note that `Runlit` must be installed in your projects environment (whatever that is) along with any other dependencies you might have.

+In addition, as with all things Julia, you need to understand that the first time you run something you'll trigger JIT (pre-) compilation.
+So if you have the occasional hiccup when doing something for the first time be patient.
+Once Julia has done its JIT thing, things will be super fast.

 ## CLI Arguments